Five Tips for Podcast Success

 If you’re not yet sold on the idea of incorporating podcasts into your content mix, consider the latest stats from Convince and Convert:

-- Weekly podcast listeners consume an average of five episodes a week.
+- Weekly podcast listeners consume an average of 8 podcasts a week.

 Can you hear me now?